promptfoo/promptfoo/site/docs/providers/http.md

           "prompt": "{{prompt}}",
           "max_tokens": 100
         }
-      responseParser: 'json.content' # extract the "content" field from the response
+      transformResponse: 'json.content' # extract the "content" field from the response
 ```

 In this example:

 1. The `request` property contains a raw HTTP request, including the method, path, headers, and body.
 2. You can use template variables like `{{api_key}}` and `{{prompt}}` within the raw request.
 These will be replaced with actual values when the request is sent.
-3. The `responseParser` property is used to extract the desired information from the JSON response.
+3. The `transformResponse` property is used to extract the desired information from the JSON response.

 You can also load the raw request from an external file using the `file://` prefix: